AllofTheWeather/cv-builder/notes.md

             preview (modal)
         about

 The problem with this structure is that moving between pages resets the state.
 This means that all application logic must happen inside the form page.
 This makes the user experience extremely confusing since the form is long and complex and may require multiple visits/ trips around the site to complete.
 The state needs to be lifted up to the app level.
-The problem here is that

 I'm going to use the useContext hook to mitigate the prop drilling problem.
 I'll store all the state and useState setters in an object which will be passed to the necassary child components using the user.context wrapper component.